git_set_identity

 ssb rsa4096/6C2E4F6CB45DD27E 2025-02-02 [E] [expires: 2029-02-02]

-She has configured her personal GPG key in her global Git configuration and signs commits and tags by default:
+She configured her personal GPG key in her global Git configuration and signs commits and tags by default:

 $ cat ~/.gitconfig